-78 The Kirkpatrick Four-Level Training Evaluation Model helps trainers to measure the effectiveness of their training in an objective way.
+111 The Kirkpatrick Four-Level Training Evaluation Model helps trainers to measure the effectiveness of their training in an objective way.

-79 Likert Scale is the most widely used approach to scaling responses in survey research.
+112 Likert Scale is the most widely used approach to scaling responses in survey research.

-How was this course delivered?

-In-Person Session 47.96%

-MS-Teams Meeting 39.80%

-Web-Ex (Live) 12.24%

-The course content was practical and easy to apply.

-Strongly Agree 56%

-Agree 44%

-Neither Agree nor Disagree 0%

-Disagree 0%

-Strongly Disagree 0%

-This course content was relevant to my needs.

-Strongly Agree 76%

-Agree 24%

 Neither Agree or Disagree 0%

 Disagree 0%

 Strongly Disagree 0%

 How would you rate the overall quality of the training?

 Excellent 86%

 Above Average 12%

 Average 2%

 Below Average 0%

 Very Poor 0%